- Creator

 - Access to materials

-The Ralph Bunche FBI files contain copies of FBI documents related to Ralph Bunche, obtained through the Freedom of Information Act.
-The files include the text of his Nobel Peace Prize address, transcript of his statements to the FBI, and summaries of interviews with former colleagues at Howard University.
+This collection consists of photocopies of FBI documents related to Ralph Bunche, obtained through the Freedom of Information Act.
+The files include the text of his Nobel Peace Prize address, a transcription of his statements to the FBI, and summaries of interviews with former colleagues at Howard University.

 Biographical/historical information